TREK Kasibu: New Trails and New Faith

 The students had already gathered on the school grounds, and some parents were busy preparing lunch for the students.

-We immediately began unpacking our boxes to prepare for the gift exchange ceremonies.
-It was a demonstration of the power of volunteering at work.
-Most participants took the initiative and assisted in coordinating the program.
+We immediately started unpacking our boxes to prepare for the turnover ceremonies.
+It was truly volunteering power at work.
+Most of the participants took the initiative and helped coordinate the program.
+Every station was bustling, with teams unpacking boxes, loading backpacks and loot bags, setting up solar panels, and decorating the area with our donations.

 Repacking